-The purpose of the PgMO Scope Management Plan Aid is to:
+The purpose of the PgMO Scope Management Plan Aid is to provide guidance to the project-specific vendors and other PR MES vendors in the development of their scope management deliverables, including the WBS.
+Four reasons to use a WBS in PRMP projects are that the WBS:

-- Provide guidance to the project-specific vendors and other Puerto Rico Medicaid Enterprise Systems (PRMES) vendors in the development of their scope management deliverables, including the WBS. - \circ $\,$ Four reasons to use a WBS in PRMP projects are that the WBS: - Defines and organizes the scope of the total project. - Assigns responsibilities, allocates resources, and provides insight into who will be monitoring and controlling the project. - Allows for better estimating of cost, risk, and time. - Creates a process for double-checking all deliverable specifications with the stakeholders to help ensure there is nothing missing or overlapping. - Provide guidance to the project-specific PRMES vendors to be in alignment with Centers for Medicare & Medicaid Services (CMS) requirement for a phase-based system development life cycle (SDLC), as well as PRMP's requirement for phase entrance and exit criteria.
+- o Defines and organizes the scope of the total project. - Assigns responsibilities, allocates resources, and provides insight into who will be monitoring and controlling the project. - o Allows for better estimating of cost, risk, and time. - Creates a process for double-checking all deliverable specifications with the stakeholders to help ensure there is nothing missing or overlapping.

+Additionally, the Scope Management Plan Aid provides guidance to the project-specific PR MES vendors to be in alignment with Centers for Medicare & Medicaid Services (CMS) requirement for a phase-based system development life cycle (SDLC), as well as PRMP's requirement for phase entrance and exit criteria.